 The Pacific West Coast.
 The road there, which is the 101 has grander views, stops and places to see in my opinion.
 Since I’ve been to both places, I can tell you that if you had the choice to visit the Cabot Trail or the Pacific West Coast, that I’d pick the Pacific West Coast drive in a heartbeat.

-I gave the Cabot Trail a 7 out of 10 when we drove through there and I did include this drive in my list of 10 scenic drives in North America to take, but after visiting the Pacific West Coast, I made it a 5 out of 10, with the Pacific West Coast being a perfect 10.
+I gave the Cabot Trail a 7 out of 10 when we drove through there and I did include this drive in my list of 10 scenic drives in North America to take, but after visiting the Pacific West Coast, especially the Oregon Coast, I made it a 5 out of 10, with the Pacific West Coast being a perfect 10.
 And if you have already driven through that spot, I doubt this drive through Nova Scotia would impress you more.

 But overall, I do NOT regret doing this drive with my friends and I’ll be posting more beautiful spots we visited in this province in the coming days 🙂